pdftoolz

 Standard fonts (Arial, Times New Roman, Calibri) are always preserved.
 Custom or uncommon fonts may be substituted with the nearest match available on your system.

 Basic formatting — bold, italic, font size, paragraph spacing — is typically preserved.
-Complex formatting like custom styles or theme colours may need adjustment after conversion.
+Complex formatting like custom styles or theme colours may need minor adjustment after conversion.

 Can I convert a password-protected PDF to Word?